canonical/certification-docs/Self-Test_Guide-16.04.rst

-If you end up having to re-run the network tests, either do so from within ``canonical-certification-server`` or be sure to bring down all the network interfaces except the one you're testing before using ``iperf`` manually.
+If you end up having to re-run the network tests, either do so from within ``canonical-certification-server`` or be sure to bring down all the network interfaces except the one you're testing before using ``iperf3`` manually.
 The way Linux manages network interfaces makes it difficult to ensure that network traffic will be restricted to a single network port if more than one is active.